All Episodes

 I don't know.

-I can't get into the story because everybody's uh the servers shut down, but if it's gone beyond plasmas now, then it's new, but this is not new.
+I can't get into the story because everybody's the servers shut down.

-Also, economists uh in the latest Wall Street Journal forecasting survey expect the recession to end in September, although most say it won't be until the second half of 2010 that the economy recovers enough to bring down unemployment.
+Also, economists in the latest Wall Street Journal forecasting survey expect the recession to end in September, although most say it won't be until the second half of 2010 that the economy recovers enough to bring down unemployment.

 So the recession is going to end sometime in September, but it'll be a year after that before employment starts ticking up.

-This, according to experts from the Wall Street Journal.
+This, according to experts, from the Wall Street Journal.

 Here's something else that's really not news.

-Big New York Times story.
+It's being dandied about big New York Times story.

-It's a show you this Obama to push immigration bill despite the risks.
+Obama to push immigration bill despite the risks.

-That's a headline.
+That's the headline.

 Amnesty's back.

-No, it's not February 28th.
+No, it's not.

-This program, I made this prediction.
+February 28th, this program, I made this prediction.

 I think everybody ought to just brace yourselves.

-I know some people don't think this is a big issue to people, and it it may be one of these issues that subsides and then regains prominence and energy.
+I know some people don't think this is a big issue to people, and it may be one of these issues that subsides and then regains prominence and energy.

 But make no mistake, both parties are very eager to have open borders.